salomax/ProcureFlow/README.md

 ## Features

-Feature 1: Search and Enroll
+- Feature 1: Search and Enroll

-Feature 2: Cart and Checkout
+- Feature 2: Cart and Checkout

-Feature 3: Search and Enroll by natural language
+- Feature 3: Search and Enroll by natural language

-# Implementing the Solution with Spec-Driven Development
+## Implementing the Solution with Spec-Driven Development (Feature 1: Search and Enroll)

-## Step 1 - Create feature files
+### Step 1 - Create feature files

 Initially, it's been created the [search-and-enroll.feature](docs/features/catalog/search-and-enroll.feature) file, transcribing the text below into the Gherkin format: